Losant/losant-docs/docs/experiences/walkthrough/part4.md

 ![Params Payload](/images/experiences/walkthrough/part-4/params-payload.png "Params Payload")

-The next step is to add a conditional node to check that this device has an owner tag that matches the current user.
+The next step is to add a [Conditional node](/workflows/logic/conditional/) to check that this device has an owner tag that matches the current user.

 ![Conditional](/images/experiences/walkthrough/part-4/conditional.png "Conditional")